marydavis/let-it-glow/README.md

   1. First plug in the RGB LED - each leg in a different hole in the breadboard in a column, ex. column "b"
       * The longest leg is the GROUND
       * The legs are as following: RED, GROUND, GREEN, BLUE
   1. Next are resistors, one for each color (skipping the ground)
+      * Remember these limit the amount of power going to your LED to prevent it from burning out.
       * Resitors will cross the channel (the cut out between column "e" and "f").
       * Power does not cross the channel, this allows us to plug in the power on one side of the channel and the LED on the other side making the resistor connect the two.
       * Plug one metal end into the same row as the leg on one side of the channel and then in the same row on the other side of the channel.

   1. Now for the wires
+      * Remember these are for connecting the power from the Arduino board.
       * I used wires that matched the color lights, but any color will do.
       * Use 1 wire for each leg.
       * All wires except for the ground will be on the otherside of the channel away from the LED.
   1. Plug the ground wire into the Arduino black hole labelled `GND`, then into the hole in the breadboard that doesn't have a resistor near the LED.
+      * Remember you can use the diagram and pictures below.
-  1. The red wire is plugged into the Arduino board `-6` then into the row of the red leg. *(remember this is power and must be across the channel away from the LED)
+  1. The red wire is plugged into the Arduino board `~6` then into the row of the red leg.
+      * Remember this is power and must be across the channel away from the LED
       * The numbers of where they are plugged in are used in the code so make sure they are right.
+      * The `~` before the number means it is a PWM (Pulse-width modulation) pin - meaning we can program the power going to it through our code.
-  1. The green wire is plugged into the Arduino board `-5` then into the row of the red leg.
+  1. The green wire is plugged into the Arduino board `~5` then into the row of the red leg.
-  1. The blue wire is plugged into the Arduino board `-3` then into the row of the red leg.
+  1. The blue wire is plugged into the Arduino board `~3` then into the row of the red leg.

   **MAKE SURE NONE OF THE RESISTORS ARE TOUCHING EACH OTHER**